mooinglemur/zsmkit/README.md

 `make incbin`
 One of these files can be included at origin $0810 or $0830 in your project.
 The jump table addresses can be found the file `src/zsmkit8010.inc` (or `src/zsmkit8030.inc``).

 There is also another binary blob build target `make basicbin` which is predominantly for the BASIC integration.
-In order for this build to work, the line which reads `DEFINES += -D ZSMKIT_ENABLE_STREAMING` must be first commented out of the `Makefile`.
+In order for this build to work, the line which reads `DEFINES += -D ZSMKIT_ENABLE_STREAMING` must be commented out of the `Makefile`.
 This disables streaming support, saving about 1.5kB of space.
 This target builds `zsmkit-8c00.bin`, which is otherwise functionally the same as the other binary blobs, and can be used for projects other than BASIC.

 ## Prerequisites